ibawt/ibawt.github.io/_posts/2013-10-12-batman-rails-starting-guide.md

   After reading this guide you'll be able to:

-  1. How to install rails, BatmanJS and connect to a database
+  1. How to install rails, batman.js and connect to a database
-  2. Then general layout of rails and BatmanJS
+  2. Then general layout of rails and batman.js
   3. The basics of a REST api and JSON endpoints
-  4. How to do relationship modelling from Rails to BatmanJS
+  4. How to do relationship modelling from Rails to batman.js

 ## Guide Assumptions